HOME EXTENSION.com

 Just to make things even more confusing, 17 local authorities (mainly in London) were granted exemption to these new rules, which will not apply in their areas.

-PERMITTED DEVELOPMENT RULES
+PERMITTED DEVELOPMENT

-If your design doesn't meet the following rules, you can of course apply for planning permission.
+If your design doesn’t meet the following rules, you can of course apply for planning permission.
+There are still some grey areas, such as defining ‘principle elevation’ (normally, but not always, the front wall).

 FRONT EXTENSIONS